How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Filter & Highlight Blank Cells in Specific Column

-We can see the blank cells based on Column B are showing.
-You can now highlight the blanks manually by filling in the color option.
+Only the rows containing blank cells in Column B are showing.
+We can now highlight the blanks manually by filling in a color.
+Similarly, we can show and then highlight the blank cells in the other columns too.

 Using VBA to Highlight Blank Cells in Excel